-Credits and residency requirements: The Bachelor of Science in Nursing RN-To-BSN degree requires 48 credits beyond the Associate of Science nursing degree (or its equivalent) for graduation and at least 36 upper-division credits; 30 credits must be taken from Kettering College.
+Credits and residency requirements: The Bachelor of Science in Nursing RN-to-BSN track requires 31 credits beyond the Associate of Science nursing degree (or its equivalent) for graduation and at least 30 upper-division credits; 30 credits must be taken from Kettering College.
+Completion of pathophysiology and/or humanities/elective courses at another institution of higher learning may necessitate completion of addition coursework to achieve the graduation requirement.
+The track requires 120 semester credits with 77 credits awarded for the previously earned associate degree in nursing or equivalent including 40 credits in nursing and 37 credits in Arts and Sciences.
+To achieve the 120 total credit hours required for graduation, students may need to take elective courses.

 Core curriculum: The foundational courses in the core curriculum reflect the mission and objectives of the College and foster an interdisciplinary approach to inquiry and learning.
-The following courses are required of students pursuing a Bachelor of Science in Nursing RN-to-BSN degree.
+The following courses are required of students pursuing a Bachelor of Science in Nursing RN-to-BSN track.
 Students must achieve a grade of C or better in all core courses listed below for graduation.